RosettaCommons/demos/tutorials/Tutorial_2_Working_With_Rosetta/Tutorial_2.md

 	$ ../main/source/bin/fixbb.default.linuxgccrelease -s 1ubq.pdb -ignore_unrecognized_residue

 The first command should produce ten output files; the second should run similarly, albeit not identically, to the command provided at the start of this tutorial.
-Also, try making a list of PDBs named *pdblist* including 1ubq and 1qys and running
+Also, try making a list of PDBs named *pdblist* including 1ubq and 1qys in the following format:

+	1ubq.pdb
+	1qys.pdb

+and running

 	$ ../main/source/bin/fixbb.default.linuxgccrelease -l pdblist